ReaperOknowledge/Interview_Code/Threading_Example/README.md

 is a nice theory of vector algebra where calculating many parts of one thing at the same time is faster than calculation the big calculation linearly.

-4.)
-My guess is that autograder is programmed to snoop for just the answer that would be expected and looks for it in the output.